siberianfox/tinygwiki/Sending-Data-to-TinyG-using-RX-Packet-Mode.md

 - Set up the sender to read from your Gcode "file".
 Send a line, then look at the available slots.
 Keep sending as long as there is at least 1 slot free, but always keep at least 1 slot free for commands.
 Naturally, if you get a control, send it right way.

 - Use `{rx:n}` if you need to find out the number of available slots

+####A Few Things To Be Aware Of

+- Each (non-null) request line sent generates a response - an {r: response line.
+Since the system is now counting packets (and not bytes) the number of packet slots available will go up by exactly 1 for each request.

+- Status reports {sr:...}, exception reports {er:...} and single character commands `!, %, ~, ^x` do not affect the packet slot count.

+- Blank lines are not processed and don't take up a packet slot.
+  - A blank line is defined as 0 or more whitespace characters terminate with a CR or an LF (or both).
+  - This means that if lines are terminated with both CR and LF, the actual line is processed, but the trailing LF (or CR) is ignored.
+This therefore only takes a single packet slot.
+  - It also means that if the host sends a CR or LF by itself and expects that to be counted as a packet slot then the hosts slot counter will probably be off.